Carson-Newman sweeps L-R’s hoops squads

 The Eagles outshot the Bears 47.8% (33 of 69) to 45.3% (29 of 64) from the field, but L-R held a 55.6% (5 of 9) to 30% (6 of 20) edge from 3-point range.
 The Bears made all seven of their free throw attempts, while Carson-Newman was 9 of 11 (81.8%) at the charity stripe.

-Carson-Newman hosts Coker on Monday at noon, while L-R visits Wingate on Wednesday at 5:30 p.m.
+Carson-Newman hosts Coker today at noon, while L-R visits Wingate on Wednesday at 5:30 p.m.